Vote by Mail Programs

 An Application for Ballot for Qualified Voter Admitted to Hospital, Nursing

-- Download the Application for Ballot for Qualified Voter Admitted to Hospital, Nursing Home or Rehabilitation Center (PDF) in
+- Download the Application for Ballot for Qualified Voter Admitted to Hospital, Nursing Home or Rehabilitation Center form.

-- Contact the Election Commission for additional information.
+- Contact the Election Division for additional information.

 U.S. Service and Citizens Overseas Absentee Voting